mishnit/mishnit.github.io/Engg-Manager-README.md

 * I value giving info early over giving info at last-minute
 * I value taking risks over not making mistakes
 * I believe if you cannot measure something, you cannot improve it
-* I believe any organisation can have great work culture by following below rules:

 # My Philosophy
 🤝 Hire the best candidates

 📋 Create a set of rules to live by

 😎 Onboard new hires in style

 📣 Over communicate with people

 👥 Keep teams small

 🎉 Make time for fun

 📝 Regular sync-up meetings

 💬 Have 1-on-1 time with individuals

 🙌 Reward, recognize & relieve

 # My Job